 Nature Walks

 Every fall and spring, we sponsor nature walks in one of Acton's Conservation areas.
-Please join us for a FREE Guided Nature Walk with our guide, Tom Tidman, Director of Acton’s Natural Resources Department.
-Enrollment is limited to 20 school-aged children.
+Please join us for a FREE Guided Nature Walk with our guide.
+Enrollment is limited.
 This is not a drop-off event; children must be accompanied by an adult, but siblings are welcome.

 Acton Nature Guide

-During Nature Walks, we reference the Acton Nature Guide, updated for 2022, to identify indigenous species and find local, seasonal flora and fauna.
+During Nature Walks, we reference the New Acton Nature Guide to identify indigenous species and find local, seasonal flora and fauna.
 You can borrow an Acton Nature Guide from the Acton Memorial Library or the West Acton Citizens' Library or you can purchase an Acton Nature Guide guide at Pedal Power on Route 2A in Acton or Unicorn Books in West Acton.
 Find out more.

-The Acton Nature Guide was sponsored by the Town of Acton Natural Resources Department with Support from AB PIP STEM.
+The Acton Nature Guide was sponsored by the Town of Acton Natural Resources Department with Support from AB STEAM.

 Map of Acton Conservation Areas